 Inn the Field of Play - May 2015

 Author: Lindsay Cunningham

 Within a couple of months, the country will be caught up in the annual bout of tension found at the Wimbledon Championships.
 Befitting its status as the world's premier tennis Grand Slam, Wimbledon is the highest paying tournament in the tennis calendar.
 The men's and women's singles champions will...

 Author: Anthony Misquitta

 The law on the liability of search engines, search facilitators, P2P networks and internet service providers (ISPs) for behaviour that infringes intellectual property (IP) rights on their watch ebbs and flows and it can be difficult to keep on top of it all.
-Over the next four weeks we shall attempt to draw together some of the recent case law as at April 2015 to create a ...
+Over the past four weeks we have drawn together some of the recent case law as at April 2015 to create a quick refer...

 Displaying results 1-20 (of 200)